MuhammedGolec/FarmTechAI/README.md

 The copyright of the shared work is reserved.
 Reference should be cite to the FarmTechAI article for use in academic studies.

 ### To cite (text)

-Murat Can Cardak, Muhammed Golec, and Sukhpal Singh Gill, FarmTechAI: Artificial Intelligence based Modern Farmer Management System, Emerging Smart Agricultural Practices Using Artificial Intelligence, Wiley Book, Ashish Kumar (Editor), Jai Prakash Verma (Editor), Rachna Jain (Editor) ISBN: 978-1-394-27424-6 May 2025 Wiley-IEEE Press 368 pages 2025.
+Cardak, Murat Can, Muhammed Golec, and Sukhpal Singh Gill.
+"FarmTechAI: Artificial Intelligence‐Based Modern Farmer Management System."
+Emerging Smart Agricultural Practices Using Artificial Intelligence (2025): 247-281.

 ### To cite (.bib)
-TBA
+@article{cardak2025farmtechai,
+  title={FarmTechAI: Artificial Intelligence-Based Modern Farmer Management System}, author={Cardak, Murat Can and Golec, Muhammed and Gill, Sukhpal Singh}, journal={Emerging Smart Agricultural Practices Using Artificial Intelligence}, pages={247--281}, year={2025}, publisher={Wiley Online Library}
+}